mogill/ems/README.md

 ## Installation

+Because all systems are already multicore, parallel programs require no additional equipment, system permissions, or application services, making it easy to get started.
+The reduced complexity of
+lightweight threads communicating through shared memory is reflected in a rapid code-debug cycle for ad-hoc application development.

 ### Install via npm
 EMS is available as a NPM Package.
 EMS itself has no external dependencies, but does require compiling native C++ functions using <code>node-gyp</code>,